 Ever wanted to illustrate your own story, but had no idea where to even begin…?
 Curious about what goes into publishing your comic or graphic novel?

-Michael K. Lyman, whose own graphic novel Dark Office has just been published on Amazon’s Comixology platform, has created this fun, innovative class that takes you through every step, available in two locations:
+Michael K. Lyman, whose own graphic novel Dark Office has just been published on Amazon’s Comixology platform, has created this fun, innovative class that takes you through every step, which will soon be available online!
+Watch the first video of the course to learn more!

 Students who sign up for the class receive access to a free 60 page e-book he created specifically for students of this class!
 What will be covered?